Lingzhi-Ouyang/Almost-Strong-Consistency-Cassandra/experiment/README.md

   * *bin* :
   * *lib* :
   * *workloads* :
-* *traces* : results generated in experiments and displayed in figures.
+* *traces* : Results generated in experiments and displayed in figures.